r-fsantos/til/README.md

 > Today I Learned

-This repos is a collection of consice (at least I try) write-ups on concepts I learn day to day regarding several languages and technologies on Software Engineering.
+This repo is a collection of consice (at least I try) write-ups on concepts I learn day to day regarding several languages and technologies on Software Engineering.

 I try to update this repo once a week at least.